rodri-go-fr/3DPrintInstantQuote/README.md

 The frontend (Next.js) allows users to:
 - Upload 3D model files with drag-and-drop functionality
-- Preview models in 3D with interactive controls
+- Preview models in 3D with interactive controls (supports STL, 3MF, and other formats)
+- Client-side 3D model conversion and rendering
 - Select materials and colors with real-time preview
 - Adjust print settings (fill density, supports)
-- Receive detailed quotes with price breakdown
+- Receive detailed quotes with price breakdown based on actual material usage and print time
+- Add items to cart and proceed to checkout
 - Submit print requests for approval

 The admin panel allows administrators to: